 If you’re worried about the surgery going wrong, there are concrete steps you can take to avoid the more serious complications of dental implant surgery.
 Essentially most of the serious, long-term, negative effects of dental implant surgery can be avoided by following proper post-op instructions and choosing an experienced doctor, particularly an oral surgeon for your procedure (other titles or certifications (like “implantologist”) carry no real meaning).

-Our office only works with oral surgeons who have performed over 5,000 all-on-4 dental implant procedures and over 35,000 individual implants.
+Our office only works with oral surgeons who have performed over 5,000 4-on-1 full arch dental implant procedures and over 35,000 individual implants.
 Going with an experienced oral surgeon can help decrease the likelihood of issues like infection, shaky implants, sinus problems, and nerve damage.
 Even if you don’t choose our offices, it is extremely important to choose an oral surgeon to perform dental implant surgery.

 No, dental implants do not cause health problems.
 In fact, dental implants end up resolving a number of health problems.
 For example, dental implants can: